smituparmar/smituparmar/README.md

 I hope you all are doing fine in this corona(yuckkkk) time

-- 🔭 I’m currently working on my flutter skills
+- 🔭 I’m currently working in my MERN stack
-- 🌱 I’m currently learning mobile app development
+- 🌱 I’m currently Full Stack development
 - 💬 Ask me about Data Science terminologies
 - 📫 How to reach me: you can contact me on workforsmit@gmail.com
 - ⚡ Fun fact: Jupytr name  is combiantion of Julia, Python and R